2025 Tasman District Council election

-The 2025 Tasman District Council election was a local election held from 9 September to 11 October in the Tasman District of New Zealand as part of that year's nation-wide local elections.
+The 2025 Tasman District Council election was a local election held from 9 September to 11 October in the Tasman District of New Zealand, as part of that year's territorial authority elections and other local elections held nation-wide.

 Voters elected the mayor of Tasman, 14 district councillors, and eight community board members for the 2025–2028 term of the Tasman District Council.
 Postal voting and the first-past-the-post voting system were used.

 Incumbent mayor Tim King won re-election to a third term.

 A Māori ward was introduced for this election, won by Paul Morgan who was unopposed.
-In a referendum on its future held at this election, as part of a nation-wide series of referendums, voters elected to remove the Māori ward for future elections.
+In a referendum on its future held at this election (as part of a nation-wide series of referendums) voters elected to remove the Māori ward for future elections.

 Key dates

 The following key dates apply for the 2025 local election: